DSCKGEC/Health-Tracker-App/readme.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running.
+A step-by-step series of instructions that tell you how to get the project running locally is given below.
+Google every issue you face following the below instructions or just ask us in our Discord channel.
+- Fork and Clone the Repository
+- Use Visual Studio Code/Android Studio
+- In the terminal type flutter pub get
+- Type flutter run in Terminal / Choose Run --> Run without Debugging and play it in any emulator of your choice

 ## Live demo